wintechis/bold-server/README.md

 Results for any two successive runs are separated by `\n\n` (Gnuplot convention for multi-dataset files).
 Each dataset, i.e. data for a single run, includes a header line starting with `#` (Gnuplot comment symbol).

-# Acknowledgments
+## Acknowledgments

-This work was partially funded by the German Federal Ministry of Education and Researchthrough the MOSAIK project (grant no. 01IS18070A).
+This work was partially funded by the German Federal Ministry of Education and Research through the MOSAIK project (grant no. 01IS18070A).